 Sheila Davidson and Mark Willis, Co-chairs

 Energy Policy Committee

 The Energy Policy Committee will assess progress of Governor Cuomo’s and Mayor de Blasio’s carbon reduction and public/private energy consumption agendas; address whether further energy efficiencies and reductions in emissions are plausible; and determine whether specific state and city programs are cost-effective and consistent with the broader strategies for reliable, resilient, and affordable energy systems.

 The Transportation Committee focuses on the finances of New York’s transportation infrastructure, including the City, State, and public authorities such as the Metropolitan Transportation Authority, the New York State Thruway Authority, and the Port Authority of New York and New Jersey.
 The Committee has also advocated for the expansion of design-build procurement and public-private partnerships.

 Ken Gibbs and Steve Polan, Co-Chairs

 The Innovation Prize Committee meets annually to review nominations for the CBC Prize for Public Service Innovation to recognize and promote successful innovations in the delivery of public services.
-The prize is awarded at the CBC Annual Dinner, and alternates each year between a New York State and a New York City agency.
-The 2016 Prize for Public Service Innovation was awarded to the New York State Lean Initiative, a public-private partnership out of the Governor’s office designed to make government more efficient and responsive through streamlining operations.
+The prize is awarded at the CBC Annual Dinner, and alternates each year between a State and a City agency.
+The 2018 Prize for Public Service Innovation was awarded to the New York State Department of Health Medicaid Redesign Team (MRT).

 Thomas Brodsky and Justin Steinberg, Co-Chairs